rynoschni/hyb-imm-12-2020/VSCode_Resources.md

 # Important VS Code Resources

 We will be using Visual Studio Code as our IDE (Integrated Development Environment).
-It is available for Mac, PC, and Linx systems.
+It is available for Mac, PC, and Linux systems.

 > **Important**\
 > There is a _Visual Studio_ and a _Visual Studio Code_!
 Make sure to have _Visual Studio Code_!